okonp07/Team-jm3-Advanced-Classification-Notebook/README.md

 Refer to the kaggle leader board to access details on the teams performance on the ongoing Kaggle challenge
 - [Kaggle Challenge](https://www.kaggle.com/competitions/edsa-climate-change-belief-analysis-2022/overview)

-Refer to the presentation slides for necessary suggestions and contributions, by just clicking on
+Refer to the presentation slides, by clicking on
 - [Presentation Slides](https://docs.google.com/presentation/d/1xBDXbAlgfS7AvcFOfY_RwvkqdzK8evD3ChHPKpBaQyo/edit#slide=id.g92a1ad2113_0_583)